 SDCC (Small Device C Compiler) suite to C:\Program Files\SDCC (for building the firmware and patches) and reboot the machine after installing these.

-Double click on DriveCom.sln, this runs Visual Studio.
-Run the project and compile.
-Then the DriveCom.exe is in the tools folder.
+Double click on DriveCom.sln, to run the Visual Studio.
+Run the project and compile it.
+Then, you will find the DriveCom.exe is in the tools folder.

 Do the same with EmbedPayload.sln and Injector.